CardinalNow/TerraformWorkshop/challenges/03-azurevm/README.md

 We will start with a few of the basic resources needed.

-Open up a terminal and change the working directory to this challenge `cd ./challenges/03-azurevm`
+From the Cloud Shell, change directory into a folder specific to this challenge.
+If you created the scaffolding in Challenge 00, then then you can use the command `cd ~/clouddrive/AzureWorkChallenges/challenge03/`.

 Create a `main.tf` file with the following to pin the version of Terraform and the AzureRM Provider: